 Thanks to Damian Walker you can now play Magpie against the computer on his website HERE.
 You can also try out some of the many other known versions of Hnefatafl.

 If you want to know more about the background of ancient Celtic and Scandinavian board games, click HERE for a fascinating and very influential old article by E.V.
 MacWhite.
 Or

 HERE for a link to another one from the National Library of Wales.

 THE DRAGON TAROT

 WITH DRAGON TAROT I dithered a bit over whether it belonged in the Library or Games Room, which I've solved by putting it in both, because it kind of belongs equally in both.
 The cover links to the Tarot package's own website which I set up as a little bonus for those who have one.
 It goes into the origins and background of both this particular pack and Tarot in general in greater detail than there was room for in the accompanying book, most of which is necessarily taken up with interpretations of the cards.
-There is also a non fortune-telling game that goes with Tarot but I haven't quite worked out the rules yet.
+A new edition of the pack is due out in February 2018.

 It was a real pleasure working with Roger and Linda Garland again, as we'd been trying to arrange for a while, and their cards were bliss on the eyes as they came in.
 See for yourself on the website.
 It will open in a new window that you close to return here.